OliverC96/Ticket-Exchange/README.md

 ![Login form for returning users](./images/login_form.png)

-Users are able to reset their passwords at any moment by clicking the _"Forgot password?"_ link located within the login form.
+Users are able to reset their passwords at any time by clicking the _"Forgot password?"_ link located within the login form.
 Shortly after, they will receive an email with a link directing them to the password reset form (see below).
 Upon successful submission of this form, their password will be updated effective immediately (pre-existing sessions will not be expired/invalidated).

 _Note:_ only natively-authenticated users are able to reset their passwords.
-Users authenticated with a third-party partner are unable to make use of this feature (as their password is tied to the third-party platform).
+Users authenticated with a third-party partner are unable to make use of this feature (as their password is tied to the third-party platform, and thus, cannot be modified by the application).

 ![Password reset form](./images/password_reset.png)